Kiailandi/rick-and-morty/README.md

 ## Possible next steps (time dependant)

-- Evaluate to include infinite scrolling with [react-infinite-scroll](https://github.com/ankeetmaini/react-infinite-scroll-component) insted of load more button
+- Evaluate to include infinite scrolling with [react-infinite-scroll](https://github.com/ankeetmaini/react-infinite-scroll-component) instead of the 'Load More' button
 - Evaluate if it would make sense to just keep minium info in the cards and move most of the data to a separate profile component -> add routing via [react-router](https://reactrouter.com/)
 - If the point above stands, evaluate to extend "profiles" to locations and episodes
 - Aim for more test coverage + test the not so happy path / corner cases